E-wave112/eshop/README.md

 # eshop
-AN E-commerce web application built with django
+AN E-commerce web application built with Django

 Functionalities includes: